Common Misconceptions About Exempt Employees

 - Management of two or more FULL-TIME EQUIVALENT employees.
 Note, this is more than just two people.

-- The employee needs to have authority to hire and fire, or significantly influent the hiring and firing of people (or influence their advancement in the organization).
+- The employee needs to have the authority to hire and fire, or significantly influence the hiring and firing of people (or influence their advancement in the organization).